-The Company owns a portfolio of participations in commercial mortgage bridge loans, which are accounted for at fair value.
+The Company owns a portfolio of participations in commercial mortgage bridge loans, which are accounted for at fair value under the fair value option, and are classified as Level 3 fair value measurements in the fair value hierarchy.
 The participations range from 49% to 75% of the total UPB of the related loans; the remaining interest in each loan was retained by the originator of such loan.
-The commercial mortgage loans are predominantly collateralized by multi-family properties; the collateral also includes senior living, industrial, parking, and office properties.
+The commercial mortgage loans are predominantly collateralized by multi-family properties; the collateral also includes one senior living property and one office property.
 The commercial mortgage loans are generally first liens and bear variable interest rates.
+The Company received an interest in one of the underlying properties in the fourth quarter of 2023, as further described above under "Commercial REO."

-The following table presents certain additional information about the Company's commercial mortgage loans as of September 30, 2023 and December 31, 2022:
+The following table presents certain additional information about the Company's commercial mortgage loans as of March 31, 2024 and December 31, 2023:

-(1 n Thousands) Fair Value / Carry Value ing UPB Weighted Average Coupon Weighted Average Term to Maturity (Months) UPB 60+ Days Delinquent Commercial Mortgage Loans - September 30, 2023 \$ 76, 546 \$ 76,546 12.93 % 3 \$ 3,3 Commercial Mortgage Loans - December 31, 2022 \$ 61, 510 \$ 61,510 11.54 % 10 \$
+(In Thousands) Fair Value / Carrying Value UPB Weighted Average Coupon Weighted Average Term to Maturity (Months) UPB 60+ Days Delinquent Weighted Average LTV Ratio Commercial Loans - March 31, 2024 \$ 45,793 \$ 46,633 13.29 % 2 \$ 29,931 65 % Commercial Loans - December 31, 2023 \$ 51,426 \$ 51,602 13.18 % 2 \$ 3,521 66 %